Sealer on a Roll Kit

 Application

-Sealer on a roll is a tape designed to quickly and effectively recreate the OEM finish on doors, bonnets, boot lids and wheel arches.
+Sealer on a Roll is a sealing tape that quickly and efficiently restores the OEM finish on doors, bonnets, boot lids, wheel arches, roof seams and many other areas.

-1. Scuff the surface of the panel with surface conditioning pads to remove any excess seal material from the seamed part of the surface.
+1. Roughen the surface of the panel with a pad and remove any sealant residue from the seamed part of the surface.

-2. Use a blow gun to remove the dust and wipe off the surface with cleaning material or solvent.
-Surface should be clean and dry before spraying the primer.
+2. Remove dust with a blow gun and wipe the surface with a cleaning agent or solvent.
+The surface should be clean and dry before applying the primer.

-3. Apply the sealing tape primer in two light coats evenly according to the directions until the surface appears glossy and allow to dry.
-It is essential to use the specific sealing tape primer to ensure secure bonding of the tape to the panel as well as to prevent rust.
+3. Spray the primer evenly in one direction in two light coats according to the instructions until the surface appears glossy.
+It is essential to use the specific sealing tape primer to ensure optimum adhesion of the tape as well as reliable corrosion protection.

-4. Air dry for approximately 5-15 minutes at 20ºC.
-Wait until the primer has dried and the surface is no longer sticky.
+4. Allow to flash off for approx. 5 – 15 minutes at 20 °C until the primer has dried and the surface is no longer sticky.

-6. Carefully check the tape for proper contact, especially at the ends.
-Use the roller to pressurize the tape.
-Move the roller in the opposite direction to how you applied the tape.
-Use light pressure to remove air from the tape and then repeat using more pressure to ensure firm contact between the tape and the panel.
+6. Carefully check that the tape is properly adhered, especially at the ends.
+Use the multi-roller to pressure the tape (flat profile only).
+Move the roller in the opposite direction to that in which the tape was applied.
+Use light pressure to remove any air, then press down firmly with more pressure to ensure secure bond to the panel.

 10. Paint.

 11. Dry the panel.
-Do not use temperatures exceeding 70ºC, if using infra-red heaters to dry.
-Leave at air temperature for 15 minutes before using the heater.
+If using infrared drying do not use temperatures above 70 °C. Allow to air dry for 15 minutes before air drying.

 Your challenge – our solutions